Fortnite - Safety and Security

 Houseparty Video Chat Controls

-With the Houseparty app, players are able to video chat in Fortnite with players in their Houseparty “room.”
+With the Houseparty app, players on PC, PlayStation 5, and PlayStation 4 are able to video chat in Fortnite with players in their Houseparty “room.”
 Learn all about the safety controls for the Houseparty video chat feature, such as blocking, reporting, privacy, and more.
 This feature can be turned on or off using the parental controls within Fortnite.

 You can control your party and voice chat settings right from the Fortnite Lobby.
 If you need help, you can follow the steps in our guide about managing party and voice chat options in the Lobby.

 Party Hub is a feature on the Fortnite mobile app that lets you see which friends are online, start a party, and voice chat with that party before jumping in the game on any platform.
 In Party Hub, you can decide if your party is open for your friends and their friends to join or you can lock your party so that no one can join without being invited.
 Learn more about Party Hub privacy controls in our support article on managing your party’s privacy using the Fortnite mobile app.